 telephone ringer on during a classroom or range instruction.
 We do not answer calls during a classroom

 instruction, or while we are at the range.
-I work very long hours, and find it easier to email (often late at
+We work very long hours, and find it easier to email (often late at

 night) rather than call.
-However, if you must call us, leave a message and I will return your call when
+However, if you must call us, leave a message and we will return your call when

 Do I need to bring anything with me for a Basic Handgun/Pistol course?